 All of the options explained above are much more favorable than doing nothing and walking away from your home.
 Once a final foreclosure judgment is entered against you, your home will be sold at a public auction, and your lender has the right to file an action against you for the deficiency if the lender has not recouped its full loss from the sale of the home.
 A final foreclosure judgment and additional litigation can be very detrimental to your credit, which can haunt you for 7 to 10 years.
 Thus, merely doing nothing and failure to defend and participate in a settlement will put you at a considerable disadvantage.

 We are here to help.
-Call us today at 727-600-5858 or contact us for a consultation if you are in default or have been served with a foreclosure complaint.
 We will evaluate your case and financial situation and consult with you on possible options to help you determine the best way forward.
 It is our pleasure to help you, your family, and/or business with your legal needs.